matt-wu/Ext3Fsd/Ext3Fsd/readme.txt

  Credits
 ======================

-Here, I owe all my thanks to Bo Branten<bosse@acc.umu.se> for his project romfs and his great contribution of the free version ntifs.h
+Thanks to Bo Branten<bosse@acc.umu.se> for his project romfs and his great contribution of the free version ntifs.h.

 Everyone can get to him at http://www.acc.umu.se/~bosse/.